ikim025/ucr-cs100/textbook/assignment-help/bitwise-ops/README.md

 This means that x stores the value `1101` and not `13` This applies to all numeral systems.

-We can use binary literals wherever an constant integral type is expected.
+Binary literals can be used wherever an constant integral type is expected.
 The following code compares two binary numbers:
 ```c++
 cout << "100101 = " << 0b100101 << endl;